Friday, June 09, 2023 • 03:33 pm

 Mission

 The mission of GROW- Golfers Recognizing Opportunities for Women, Inc. is to train and provide developmental opportunities for women through a mutual interest in the game of golf.
-We target minority golfers to bridge thedivide.
-We also provide organized training to various affinity groups, allowing their membership to have a mutual interest in the game.
+We target minority golfers to bridge the divide and lack of representation of women golfers.
+We also provide organized training to various affinity groups, allowing their membership to have exposure to the game.

-Participants come from a broad range of industries, representative of corporate, civic, and entrepreneurial backgrounds.
-They can apply through a GROW member, their company, collaboration through a non-profit agency, or self interest.
+Participants are from a broad range of public and private industries, representative of corporate, civic, and entrepreneurial backgrounds.
+They can apply through a GROW member, their company, collaboration through a non-profit agency, or self-interest.

 President & Founder, Tracy Pointer